What is a “Kei Truck,” anyway?

 Now the specs we’ve just looked at for the used Daihatsu HiJet that we are shipping to Bristol (time for another pic)

 are pretty well the same for all Japanese kei trucks built after October of 1998, when the government rules as regards Japanese light vehicles changed.
 You’ll find the spec tables for all three generations of keitora here on our main website.
 Do have a look in at this page because, in addition to the specification tables themselves, you’ll find a pack of information on the various models of kei trucks and their features, and a nice little image gallery of some of the more interesting kei truck modifications.
 Did you know that there are keitora fire trucks?
 And dump trucks?
 And kei trucks that are made so the whole load bed can be raised up pneumatically with four Japan Car Direct staff on board?
-Click the link and you’ll see it all.
+Check out our Minitruck Options (Part 1) blog post to see that and more!

 The World of Japanese Kei Vehicles

 You’ll remember our little Japanese language lesson earlier: “kei” (軽) means “light” and it actually includes the whole category of kei cars that are within the Japanese government specs for size and engine capacity.
 Now, as far as size goes, all post October 1998 kei vehicles will have pretty much the same width and length as the keitora that we’ve just been looking at.
 You can call them the Third Generation Keis.
 Second Gen Keis will be a bit smaller: eight centimeters narrower and ten centimeters shorter, front to rear.
 All Second and Third Gen kei vehicles, also have the same engine size: 660cc.
 The First Generation kei vehicles had 550cc engines and, although they are getting old now, they are quite respectable little machines.
 I’ve driven a number of them and, even today I would not turn my nose up at any 550cc kei.
 I especially had a blast driving the super excellent First Gen Suzuki Alto Works.
-(Have a look at our four-part JCD Blog series on Japanese Kai Sports Cars here, here, here, and here.)
+(Have a look at our four-part JCD Blog series on Japanese Kei Sports Cars: Part 1, Part 2, Part 3, and Part 4.)

 (And, while you are looking at our blog and thinking about importing a used minitruck to the UK, don’t miss our series on “What is the Best Kei Truck to Export from Japan?”
 Just click for Part 1, Part 2, Part 3, and Part 4.
 Good road!)